hellotext/hellotext.js/README.md

 ### List of events

 - `session-set`: This event is fired when the session value for `Hellotext.session` is set.
 Either through an API request, or if the session was found in the cookie.
+- `utm-set`: this event is fired when the UTM value is collected, useful to store the UTM on your side.
 - `forms:collected` This event is fired when forms are collected.
 The callback will receive the array of forms collected.
 - `form:completed` This event is fired when a form has been completed.
 A form is completed when the user fills all required inputs and verifies their OTP(One-Time Password).
 The callback will receive the form object that was completed, alongside the data the user filled in the form.
 - View Webchat events [here](/docs/webchat.md#events)